 Kelly attended Edison High School in Alexandria, VA where he played tennis all four years and made it to the semi-finals of the district tournament his senior year.
 He was voted overall MVP (athlete of the year) for the 2012-2013 school year and was ranked fifth in the district for tennis.
-Accepting an academic scholarship to Shenandoah University in Winchester, VA, Kelly has played in the top three seeds since his freshman year.
-His love of coaching prompted him to obtain a position at the Salamander Resort in Middleburgh, VA as a Resident Tennis Professional.
-He is also a part of the Fredrick County Parks and Recreation tennis coaching staff where he helps instruct juniors for the Paralympics.
+Accepting an academic scholarship to Shenandoah University in Winchester, VA, Kelly played in the top three seeds since his freshman year.
+His love of coaching prompted him to obtain a position at the Salamander Resort in Middleburg, VA as a Resident Tennis Professional.
+He is also a part of the Fredrick County Parks and Recreation tennis coaching staff where he helped instruct juniors for the Paralympics.

 Paul Fischer is a consultant to Blue Chip Sports Management and Tennis Emeritus in the areas of Expansion and Tennis Professional Program Development.